-School belonging has been conceptualized in multiple ways, including "the extent to which students feel personally accepted, respected, included, and supported by others in the school social environment" (Goodenow, 1993, p.
-80) and "feel[ing] close to, a part of, and happy at school" (Libbey, 2007, p.
+School belonging: Defining terms, relations to other constructs, and assessment others in the school social environment' (Goodenow, 1993, p.
+80) and 'feel[ing] close to, a part of, and happy at school' (Libbey, 2007, p.
 52).
-Although school belonging is generally defined as feeling accepted by or a part of a school community, the construct of school belonging has also been related to, or used interchangeably with, a number of different terms including school connectedness, student engagement, and school bonding (Furlong, Froh, Muller & Gonzalez, 2014).
-The Center for Disease Control (2009) views school connectedness as the "belief by students that adults and peers in the school care about their learning as well as them as individuals" (p.
+Although school belonging is generally defined as feeling accepted by or a part of a school community, the construct of school belonging has also been related to, or used interchangeably with, a number of different terms including school connectedness, student engagement, and school bonding (Furlong, Froh, Muller, & Gonzalez, 2014).
+The Center for Disease Control (2009) views school connectedness as the 'belief by students that adults and peers in the school care about their learning as well as them as individuals' (p.
 3).
 Student engagement is conceptualized by three types of engagement: cognitive, affective, and behavioral (Fredericks, Blumenfeld, & Paris, 2004).
 School bonding refers to the connection students feel to their school, school personnel, and academics (Maddox & Prinz, 2003).
 These constructs all are related to school belonging as a psychological construct; that is, students' mindsets about how they fit in and are a part of the broader school community.